Temmy-bit/Tab_transformer/README.md

 ### Conclusion

-Gradient Boosting with robust scaling showed the best performance in this study, making it a strong choice for price prediction tasks.
+Gradient Boosting with robust scaling showed the best performance in this study but differed in other studies, making it a strong choice for price prediction tasks.
 Other models like CatBoost and LGBMRegressor also performed well, particularly with different scaling methods.